DOI-USGS/ds-pipelines-targets-3-course/course-instructions.md

 You should now see targets being built called `nwis_inventory_WI`, `nwis_inventory_IL`, etc. It should redownload all of the data for WI, MN, MI, and IL (so rebuild `nwis_data_WI`, `nwis_data_MI`, etc) because we changed the inputs and the function for those targets.
 The real magic comes next.

 If you're not quite getting the build to work, keep editing until you have it (but remember that there may still be "internet transfer failures" which require you to run `tar_make()` a few times).
-When you've got it, copy and paste the console output of `tar_make()` and `tar_visnetwork()` into a comment on this issue.
+When you've got it, copy and paste the console output of `tar_make()` and `tar_visnetwork()` into an issue.

 <hr>